devtdlv/BaphometInvoicer/README.md

 # Baphomet Invoicer

-Dark, elegant, intimidatingly professional invoicing and quotes micro-app built with Laravel.
-This invoicing tool gives your portfolio real-world credibility with boss-level ergonomics.
+Elegant, professional invoicing and quotes micro-app built with Laravel.
+This invoicing tool gives your portfolio real-world credibility with clean, modern design.

 ## Features